rh-mobb/documentation/docs/aro/disaster-recovery/README.md

-# ARO Disaster Recovery Architecture
+# ARO - Considerations for Diasaster Recovery

-This is a high level overview of a basic disaster recovery architecture for Azure Red Hat OpenShift.
-It is not a detailed design, but rather a starting point for a basing a custom disaster recovery solution to suit your needs.
+This is a high level overview of disaster recovery options for Azure Red Hat OpenShift.
+It is not a detailed design, but rather a starting point for a more detailed design.

-## Multi-Region Disaster Recovery
+## What is Disaster Recovery

+Disaster Recovery is an umbrella term that includes the following:

+1. Backup (and restore!)
+2. Failover (and failback!)
+3. High Availability
+4. Disaster Avoidence

+The most important part of Disaster Recovery is the "Recovery".
+Whatever your DR plan it must be tested and ideally performed on a semi-regular basis.

+## Backup

+In OpenShift it is not necessary to back up the cluster itself, but instead you back up the "active state" of your resources, any Persistent Volumes, and any backing services.

+Azure provides documentation on the basic [Backup](https://docs.microsoft.com/en-us/azure/openshift/howto-create-a-backup) and [Restore](https://docs.microsoft.com/en-us/azure/openshift/howto-create-a-restore) of the applications running on your ARO cluster.

+Azure also provides documentation on Backing up the various PaaS backing services that you may have connected to your applications such as [Azure PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/concepts-backup).

+## Failover

 An ARO cluster can be deployed into Multiple Availability Zones (AZs) in a single region.
 To protect your applications from region failure you must deploy your application into multiple ARO clusters across different regions.
 Here are some considerations: